 Academic Scholarship Retention Policy

 Students awarded Presidential Scholarships and Claver Scholarships must maintain the minimum scholarship retention requirements indicated in their original award letter.
 All scholarships are awarded for a four-year period only.
-Students who have retention questions concerning their scholarship retention requirements should contact the office of financial aid.
+Students who have questions concerning their scholarship retention requirements should contact the Financial Aid Office.